 Sound exposure, whether at concerts, loud workplaces, or power tools, adds up over time.
 It is even possible to begin losing some hearing in early adulthood.
-Smoking and chronic diseases can change the blood supply to the ear, which can also lead to damage.
+Smoking and chronic diseases can change the blood supply to the ear, leading to damage.

 The damage tends to be gradual, so you might not notice it.
 But as someone ages, it gets worse and worse, without the person realizing it.
 One-third of adults from 45-65 have hearing loss and so do half of those over 75, according to the National Institute on Deafness and Other Communication Disorders.
 So how do you catch it before it starts affecting your loved one’s quality of life?